-- (a) From Street Cabinets (SCs) drop cables are laid to the Access Points in front of a building. - (b) The SC design shall be based on the following criteria: - (i) The SC should have at least two compartments.
+- a.
+From SCs drop cables are laid to the Access Points in front of a building. - b.
+The SC design shall be based on the following criteria: - c.
+The SC should have at least two compartments.
 One compartment shall be for entrance of cables coming from the last manhole.
-The remaining compartment(s) shall be dedicated for the patching (Fibre termination and cross-connection). - (ii) The SC shall be allowed to serve multiple public Communications Networks. - (iii) The SC shall include spare capacity for the OSP. - (iv)The cable distance from the SC to the furthest customer building shall be within 500 meters.
-The distance may be extended to meet the project design in rural areas. - (v) The total number of building terminations in one SC will be up to 1728.
-It may be reduced to 864 terminations to meet the project design. - (vi)Customer buildings can be connected from the SC without route diversity. - (c) Protection posts may be installed according to local and municipal standards.
+The remaining compartment(s) shall be dedicated for the patching (Fibre termination and cross-connection). - d.
+The SC shall be allowed to serve multiple public Communicationss Networks. - e.
+The Street cabinet shall include spare capacity for the OSP. - f.
+The cable distance from the SC to the furthest customer building shall be within 500 meters.
+The distance may be extended to meet the project design in rural areas. - g.
+The total number of building terminations in one SC will be up to 1728.
+It may be reduced to 864 terminations to meet the project design. - h.
+Customer buildings can be connected from the SC without route diversity.c) Protection posts may be installed according to local/municipal standards.

-63. Clearance from Utilities Services
+9 (10) Clearance from Utilities Services

-- (a) All types of ducts and cables laid directly in the ground shall be kept clear of water mains, service pipes, sewers, subways, manholes, joint boxes or other plant belonging to other utilities. - (b) The standard clearances as specified by the relevant authority shall be strictly followed.
+- a.
+All types of ducts and cables laid directly in the ground shall be kept clear of water mains, service pipes, sewers, subways, manholes, joint boxes or other plant belonging to other utilities. - b.
+The standard clearances as specified by the relevant authority shall be strictly followed.